tkodev/ex-monorepos/README.md

-# poc-monorepos
+# ex-monorepos
-⚡ Proof of concept for turborepo based monorepos
+⚡ Proof of concepts for turborepo based monorepos